- Water Use Regulations

 Water Use Regulations

-The Department of Water and Power (DWP) works hard to make sure the Bear Valley's water resources are sustainably managed to delay the need for rationing and more restrictive water use regulations.
-Part of this effort is to ensure that our limited water supply is conserved and not wasted.
-The way we accomplish this through the following water use rules and regulations:
+The Department of Water and Power (DWP) works hard to make sure the Bear Valley’s water resources are sustainably managed to delay the need for rationing and more restrictive water use regulations.
+Part of this effort is through the following (limited list of) water use rules and regulations.

-- No hose washing of sidewalks, driveways, patios, or other paved areas except when needed to protect public health and safety (permits are available upon request).
+- No hose washing of sidewalks, driveways, patios, decks, houses or other hard surfaces except when needed to protect public health and safety (permits are available upon request).

 - Landscape watering shall be done before 9 a.m. and after 6 p.m. from April 1st through November 1st with the exception of non-potable water, or per a DWP issued permit. .

 - Follow the alternate day watering schedule (even/odd):